 Brass guard plates from Karesuando; these are brass stampings, and may require

 some flattening and polishing.
 They are about .122" thick.
-If you decide to use one these,
+If you decide to use one of these,

 remember to file the guard to fit the tang, not the tang to fit the guard!

-of brass fittings, here are some from Frosts.
-They are the same as used on Frosts knives
+Brass fittings from Mora of Sweden, They are the same as used on the

 #9263; pommel end ferrule from the #277, about .682" tall, .508" wide and .633" deep.
 The hole is .193" wide. $4.